 - through payment plans.

-It presents enough facts to improve the odds of settling a case before filing a small claims or superior court legal action, while saying nothing that might come back to hurt your case should a trial prove necessary.2
+It presents enough facts to improve the odds of settling a case without having to get courts involved, while saying nothing that might come back to hurt your case should a trial prove necessary.2

 Note that it is very important that the demand letter be professional and not threatening.
 You could be prosecuted for extortion if you claim in your letter that you will report the other party to the police or damage their reputation if they do not comply.